Shein accelerates plans to list on London Stock Exchange after US hurdles - ExBulletin

 A source told Reuters that Shein was valued at $66 billion in a fundraising round last year.

-A London IPO would be a huge boost to the capital's struggling stock market, which is struggling with a lack of IPOs and a wave of large companies being privatized or moving overseas.
+A London tank would come like a A major boost for the capital's beleaguered stock marketwhich is grappling with a shortage of IPOs and a wave of large companies privatized or relocated overseas.

-US private equity firm Thoma Bravo has agreed a $5.3 billion (4.3 billion) deal to buy British cybersecurity firm Darktrace, sparking calls for urgent government action amid fears that London's biggest companies start to leave the market.
+US private equity firm Thoma Bravo has struck a $5.3 billion (4.3 billion) deal to buy British cybersecurity company Darktracesparking calls for urgent government action amid fears London's biggest firms could begin to exit the market.

-The failure of a takeover bid for mining giant Anglo American last month came shortly after comments from the chief executive of Shell, the second largest company in the FTSE 100, fueled fears that it can move its listing elsewhere.
+The failure of a takeover bid for mining giant Anglo American last month came shortly after comments from the chief executive of Shell, the second largest company in the FTSE 100, delighted to fear moving its listing somewhere else.

 Separately, The temperature reported on Saturday that British IT company Raspberry Pi was finalizing plans for a London float with a valuation of up to 500 million.
 The company declined to comment.